 The team was expected to lose the World Series to the dominant Philadelphia Athletics, who had a Hall of Fame pitching staff and a $100,000 infield.
 The A’s ace, Chief Bender, called the Braves “bush league.”

 The Royal Rooters followed the team to Philadelphia for the first two games.
 Boston Mayor John “Honey Fitz” Fitzgerald, his daughter Rose and her new husband Joe Kennedy went along.
 The Braves took the first game, shocking the Athletics with a 7-1 victory.
-They won the second game, 1-0.
+They won the second game, too, 1-0.

 The Braves 3-1 victory over the A’s in the fourth and final game of the series inspired the wildest celebration ever.
-Fans swarmed the dugout, demanding Stallings give a speech on top of the dugout.
+Fans swarmed the dugout, demanding Stallings give a speech on top of it.
 Maranville was dragged from the shower, and half-dressed he too gave a speech on top of the dugout.
 The Rooters’ band played “Tessie,” 5,000 fans marched around the park through the Fens and down Huntington Ave. where they serenaded the A’s at the Copley Plaza.

 The losing manager, Connie Mack, was gracious in defeat.
 “A great team,” he said.
 “One of the greatest.
 It had great spirit and just wouldn’t be beaten.”